 What is the Ceiling for Agency-Commission?

 There is no ceiling limit for agency commission.
 AD can allow payment of commission provided it is declared in GR/PP/SOFTEX and the relative shipment is already made.
-Even in cases where it is not declared in GR/PP/SOFTEX, agency commission may be made.
-This is subject to a valid agreement/written understanding between the exporter and beneficiary for payment of commission exists.
+Even in cases where it is not declared in GR/PP/SOFTEX, an agency commission may be made.
+This is subject to a valid agreement/written understanding between the exporter and beneficiary for the payment of commission exists.

-What is Short shipment and shut out shipment:
+What is Short shipment and shut-out shipment:

 Indian Owned warehouse: